Class 2 (Barn Owls) 2025 - 2026

 Possible trips & visitors

-Following the success of last year's residential we are currently gathering information to book another 2 night trip this year.
+Following the success of last year's residential we are going to Robinwood, Todmorden for a 2 night trip in June in a joint adventure with the Falcons.
 Details to follow shortly.

-We will be looking into further visits throughout the year inking to our curriculum.
+We will be looking into further visits throughout the year linking to our curriculum.

 Files to Download